pyrometheous/Prepper-Pi/COMMERCIAL-LICENSE.md

 # Prepper Pi Commercial Hardware License (Template)

-This is a non-binding template to outline terms for licensees who wish to sell preconfigured hardware incorporating the Prepper Pi software stack.
+> This template governs licensee sales of **preconfigured hardware** that includes the Prepper Pi software stack.
+Final terms subject to mutual signature.
+This is **not legal advice**.

 ## 1. Parties
 Licensor: pyrometheous
 Licensee: __________________________

 ## 2. Grant
-Licensor grants Licensee a non-exclusive, non-transferable license to:
+Non-exclusive, non-transferable license to:
-- Preinstall, configure, and distribute hardware devices that include the Prepper Pi software stack, and
+- Preinstall, configure, and distribute hardware devices including the Prepper Pi software stack; and
-- Use the “Prepper Pi” name and logo in marketing the licensed devices, subject to the Trademarks Policy and brand guidelines provided by Licensor.
+- Reference the "Prepper Pi" name and logo in marketing **solely as approved in writing** by Licensor and consistent with `TRADEMARKS.md`.

+No rights to third-party marks (e.g., Meshtastic, OpenWrt, Raspberry Pi, Jellyfin) are granted.

-## 3. Territory & Term
+## 3. Term & Territory
-Worldwide; initial term 1 year, auto-renews annually unless terminated with 30 days’ written notice.
+Worldwide.
+Initial term one (1) year; auto-renews annually unless terminated on 30 days' notice.

-## 4. Revenue Share
+## 4. Revenue Share & Reporting
-- Licensee will pay Licensor a revenue share of ___% of Gross Revenue per unit sold OR a fixed royalty of $___ per unit, whichever is specified in the signed Order Form attached to this License.
+- Licensee pays Licensor ___% of **Gross Revenue** per unit sold **or** $___ per-unit royalty (as specified in the Order Form).
-- “Gross Revenue” means collected sales price before taxes, shipping, and refunds.
-Returns are excluded.
+- Gross Revenue: collected sales price before taxes/shipping/returns.
-- Reports and payments are due monthly within 15 days after month end.
+- Reports & payment monthly within 15 days after month-end.
-- Licensor may audit reasonable records on 7 days’ notice, not more than once per quarter.
+- Audit of reasonable records on 7 days' notice, not more than once per quarter.

 ## 5. Quality & Support
-- Licensee is responsible for hardware quality, warranties, and support.
-- Licensor provides no warranties or support unless separately agreed.
+Licensee is solely responsible for hardware quality, warranties, customer support, and compliance with RF/regulatory rules (e.g., FCC/CE where applicable).
+Licensor provides no warranties or support unless separately agreed.
-- Licensee will not remove license notices within the software UI or docs.

-## 6. Compliance & Attribution
+## 6. FOSS Compliance (Condition of License)
-- Licensee must comply with all FOSS third-party licenses included in the project and retain their notices.
-- Prominent attribution to the original project and repository URL must be included in product materials and web pages.
+When distributing devices with Prepper Pi:
+- **Retain third-party notices** and include `licenses/THIRD_PARTY_NOTICES.md`.
+- **Provide Corresponding Source** (or a **durable written offer** for at least 3 years) for all GPL/LGPL components, including any patches.
+Include `licenses/SOURCE-OFFER.md` with a working URL.
+- If the device employs any installation lock-down, provide any **Installation Information** required by GPLv3.
+(Typical Raspberry Pi setups are user-modifiable.)
+- Where feasible, prefer downstream-supplied FFmpeg/codecs; do not enable non-free encoders unless you hold appropriate rights.

-## 7. Brand Usage
+## 7. Patents, Codecs & Firmware
-- All use of the “Prepper Pi” marks requires Licensor’s prior written approval.
-Licensee agrees to comply with branding guidelines and to avoid any use that may dilute or tarnish the marks.
+- Licensee is responsible for **patent** and **codec** licensing (e.g., H.264/AVC, HEVC, AAC) for any encoders/decoders distributed on devices in covered territories.
+- Redistribution of proprietary **device firmware** (e.g., tuner/SDR blobs) must follow the firmware's license terms.
+- The license does not include any patent licenses.

+## 8. Branding & Marketing
+- Use of Prepper Pi Marks requires Licensor's **prior written approval** and adherence to branding guidelines.
+- Licensee must not imply endorsement by third-party projects or use their marks except as allowed by their policies.

-## 8. No Warranty; Limitation of Liability
+## 9. No Warranty; Limitation of Liability
-THE SOFTWARE AND MARKS ARE PROVIDED “AS IS” WITHOUT WARRANTY.
-LICENSOR WILL NOT BE LIABLE FOR ANY INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL, OR PUNITIVE DAMAGES.
+AS-IS, no warranties.
+Neither party is liable for indirect, incidental, special, consequential, or punitive damages.

-## 9. Termination
+## 10. Termination
 - For breach not cured within 15 days after notice.
-- Immediate termination for fraudulent reporting, non-payment, or misuse of marks.
+- Immediate termination for non-payment, fraudulent reporting, or misuse of marks.
-- On termination, Licensee ceases all sales and removes marks from goods.
+- On termination: cease sales and remove marks from goods/marketing; ongoing FOSS license obligations survive.

-## 10. Governing Law & Venue
+## 11. Governing Law & Venue
-To be specified by the parties in the Order Form.
+To be specified in the Order Form.

 ---
-*This template is provided for convenience and does not constitute legal advice.
-Consult an attorney to finalize your agreement.*
+*Consult your own attorney before using this template.*